PhoenixAceVFX/GhanaFuneralBot/README.md

 # Current Bugs
 - If called in multiple voice chats in the same server, can cause errors.
-- If you leave voice chat, can return errors.

 # Changelogs
 **May 1st 2020**